Ali-desu/bert_llama2_chatbot/README.md

 To utilize the chatbot, follow these steps:

 1. **Training the Model**: Execute the provided Jupyter Notebook (`medical_intent_detector_using_bert.ipynb`) to train the BERT model on medical data.
-This step is crucial for the chatbot to work , if you run it on cpu it might takes a long time (2 hours max)
+This step is crucial for the chatbot to work , if you run it on cpu it might take a long time (2 hours max)
 2. **Running the Chatbot**: Execute `chatbot.py` to run the chatbot application.